5th Infantry Regiment (Lithuania): 1920

-Battalion III was formed in January 1920 from the Pasvalys Kommandantur and from the recruits of Telšiai County.
+Battalion III was formed in January 1920 from the Pasvalys KK and from the recruits of Telšiai County.
 In January 1920, the regiment was part of the 2nd Brigade.
 On 7 February 1920, the 5th Infantry Regiment was given the name of the Grand Duke of Lithuania Kęstutis.

 In mid-1920, the regiment was re-dislocated to Kaišiadorys.
 Later, the regiment fought against the Polish army once more.
 In 1920, the regiment fought against the Polish army near Seinai, Augustavas and fought in the Battle of Beržininkai.

 In the Lithuanian Wars of Independence, the regiment lost one officer and 53 soldiers, with roughly another hundred soldiers being wounded.

 From December 1920, the regiment guarded the Lithuanian-Polish demarcation line at the sector of Giedraičiai–Labanoras–Salakas.
 At the end of 1920, the regiment had 47 officers, 2,410 soldiers, 6 war officials, 3 doctors, and one chaplain.
 The regiment possessed 34 machine-guns, 1,780 rifles, 133 carbines, 64 pistols and revolvers, 133 bayonets, 149 horses and other military equipment.